Holonomic equations and efficient random generation of binary trees: The bijection

 \subsubsection{Case $3(n-1)M_{n-2}$}

 Let us now look at the three remaining patterns: \emph{pattern2}, \emph{pattern5} and \emph{pattern6}; forming the lines of Figure~\ref{fig:sndcontrib}.
-Those three patterns have the same model, namely an internal node with two children, one is an internal node and the other one is an internal node whose children are two leaves, one of which is marked, the other is not.
-Depending on the position of the marked leaf, we distinguish three cases. \begin{itemize} \item \textbf{LL} corresponds to the case where the marked node is on the left of the top node and on the left of its father node. \item \textbf{LR} corresponds to the case where the marked node is on the left of the top node and on the right of its father node. \item \textbf{RL} corresponds to the case where the marked node is on the right of the top node and on the left of its father node. \end{itemize}
+Those three patterns have the same model, namely an internal node with two children: one child is an internal node and the other child is an internal node whose children are two leaves, one of which is marked, the other is not.
+Depending on the position of the marked leaf, we distinguish three cases. \begin{itemize} \item \textbf{LL} corresponds to the case where the marked node is on the left of the top node and on the left of its parent node. \item \textbf{LR} corresponds to the case where the marked node is on the left of the top node and on the right of its parent node. \item \textbf{RL} corresponds to the case where the marked node is on the right of the top node and on the left of its parent node. \end{itemize}

 One notices that there is no case \textbf{RR}, because this would correspond to \emph{pattern4} considered in the previous section.
 As a matter of fact, the three cases \textbf{LL}, \textbf{LR} and \textbf{RL} correspond to the multiplicative factor $3$ in the holonomic equation.